If you updated your cookie banner this spring, congratulations: you are compliant with the past.

 United States: the 2026–2027 pipeline keeps filling

 The wave that brought Tennessee, Minnesota, and Maryland online in 2025, then Indiana, Kentucky, and Rhode Island on January 1, 2026, has not crested.
-Those laws are live and belong to the enforcement conversation; the spring 2026 legislative season added fresh names to the map.
+Mid-2026 added another cluster of hard dates; the rest of the year and early 2027 keep the calendar full.

-Connecticut's SB 1295 amendments take effect July 1, 2026, and they matter even if you ignored the CTDPA the first time:
+Connecticut's SB 1295 amendments took effect July 1, 2026.
+They matter even if you ignored the CTDPA the first time:

-• The applicability threshold drops from 100,000 to 35,000 consumers — and disappears entirely if you process sensitive data or offer personal data for sale.
+- The applicability threshold dropped from 100,000 to 35,000 consumers — and disappears entirely if you process sensitive data or offer personal data for sale.

-• Virginia amendments to the VCDPA, signed in April 2026, take effect July 1, 2026, tightening rules around specific sensitive data categories.
+Virginia amendments to the VCDPA, signed in April 2026, also took effect July 1, 2026, tightening rules around specific sensitive data categories.

-• California's DROP (the Delete Request and Opt-out Platform under the Delete Act): registered data brokers must start processing consumer deletion requests submitted through DROP by August 1, 2026.
+California's DROP (the Delete Request and Opt-out Platform under the Delete Act): registered data brokers must process consumer deletion requests submitted through DROP as of August 1, 2026 — retrieving requests at least every 45 days.
 Not a cookie-banner change, but a signal of where US enforcement energy is going — centralized, one-click rights execution.

 Later in 2027